ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 # I

+## Implicit Measure
+An implicit measure is automatically generated by Power BI when a numeric column is added to a visual.
+Power BI applies an aggregation function (like SUM, COUNT, AVERAGE) without explicitly defining a measure.
+Implicit measures are not reusable and are more limited than explicit ones.

 ## Import Mode
 The import mode is a storage mode in which data from the source is loaded and stored directly in Power BI.
 All data is present within the Power BI model, allowing for fast query performance since no external source connection is required during use.